 Ticket price includes refeshments and picnic lunch.
 Please let us know in advance if you require a vegetarian option.
 If you are a student booking a ticket please bring identification with you on the day.

 Please note that, subject to the conference going ahead, tickets are un-refundable and we cannot take any responsibility for any unexpected speaker cancellations.
 We hope, however, that this doesn't happen!

 Cheques should be made out to "Save Childhood Movement' and sent to

 Please make sure that you write the names of the attendee/s on the back!

 The movement aims to identify and highlight those areas of most concern, to protect children from inappropriate developmental and cultural pressures and to fight for their natural developmental rights.
-It also aims to provide a critical platform for dialogue and debate, to identify examples of inspirational practice and to help source innovative and future-focused solutions.
+It aims to provide a critical platform for dialogue and debate and to unite those individuals and organisations already calling for change.